Getting started¶

 Name: total_return, dtype: float64

-Notice how index is no more datetime-like, since it captures multiple time periods.
-That's why it's required here to pass the frequency freq
+Notice how the index is no longer datetime-like, since it now captures multiple time periods.
+That's why we need to pass the frequency freq to the Portfolio class so it can compute performance metrics such as the Sharpe ratio.

 >>> mean_return = pf.total_return().groupby(['split_idx', 'symbol']).mean()